evenstarProjects/evenstarProjects/README.md

 > __Pippin:__ Four...

 ### Coding Journey:
-I am currently learning HTML, CSS, and JavaScript, through MadLab's 'Intro to Web Development' course. 💻 After finishing this course, I would like to move towards Front End Development.
+I learned HTML, CSS, and JavaScript on MadLab's 'Intro to Web Development' course. 💻 I completed further further courses with MadLab, including Python, and Game Design using GB Studio.
+I would like to move towards Front End Development.
-I plan to learn C++, Java, and C# next.
+I would love to learn C++, Java, and C# next.
 I'd love to explore Video Game Development and Motion Capture📽️🎙️.
 I have Motion Capture training as an Actor, but I'd love to experience the other side of the development!

 __In Essence...__
 I just enjoy learning!
 So I'd love to join in on any collaborative projects and learn from people around me who are further along their coding journey!👩‍🎓📚📓

----

-##### ✨I look forward to showing the magic of learning by making this profile look cooler and cooler 😎✨